GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 and he will rule in you."

 And to Earth (Adam) he said,
-"That you listened to the voice of your wife, and you ate from the tree, which I commanded you saying, 'You will eat from it not'; cursed is the earth in your passing-through;
+"That you listened to the voice of your woman, and you ate from the tree, which I commanded you saying, 'You will eat from it not'; cursed is the earth in your passing-through;